dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

         ./manage.py elastic_sync_multiplexed set_replicas <index_cname>
         ```

-4. At this step we should have a secondary index for every primary index.
+4. At this point we should have a secondary index for every primary index.
 Writes will continue to happen to both primary and secondary indices simultaneously.
-Reads would still happening from the primary index.
+Reads will still happen from the primary index.

-5. To switch the reads from primary index to the new secondary index, we need to swap the indices.
+5. To switch the reads from the primary index to the new secondary index, we need to swap the indices.
 To swap the indexes we need to follow the following steps:

     1. Stop the pillows